rust-lang/rustc-dev-guide/src/queries/salsa.md

 "pure" function that computes the derived value.

 For example, there might be a function `ast(x: Path) -> AST`.
-The produced Abstract Syntax Tree (`AST`) isn't a final value, it's an intermediate value that the library would use for the computation.
+The produced Abstract Syntax Tree (`AST`) isn't a final value;
+it's an intermediate value that the library would use for the computation.

 This means that when you try to compute with the library, Salsa is going to compute various derived values, and eventually read the input and produce the